zhuoqiang/goslate/README.rst

 or just download `latest goslate.py <https://bitbucket.org/zhuoqiang/goslate/raw/tip/goslate.py>`_ directly and use

-.. note:: `futures <https://pypi.python.org/pypi/futures>`_ is required for best performance.
+`futures <https://pypi.python.org/pypi/futures>`_ is optional but recommended to install for best performance.

 CLI